rotki/rotki/docs/api.rst

       }

-   :resjson object result: A mapping between accounts and their Uniswap events history (grouped per liquidity pool)
+   :resjson object result: A mapping between accounts and their Uniswap events stats per pool.
    :resjson string pool_address: The contract address of the pool.
    :resjson string profit_loss0: The token0 profit/loss.
    :resjson string profit_loss1: The token1 profit/loss.